oracle-livelabs/security/database/advanced/avdf-restructured/assess-discover.md

     ![AVDF](./images/360-1.png "AVDF - Auditor dashboard in console")

 4. Review the Missing Security Patches risks in **Databases behind on release updates** component
-    - Review to see if there are any non-zero database count listed across different Database versions.If there is any non-zero count, drilldown to see the databases lagging the security patches.
+    - Review to see if there are any non-zero database count listed across different Database versions.
+If there is any non-zero count, drilldown to see the databases lagging the security patches.

         ![AVDF](./images/360-misssec1.png "AVDF - Auditor dashboard - Missing security patches")
     **Note**: Security Central shows the databases that are missing the latest security patches.
 The corresponding  missing CVEs count/lists indicates the risk the database carries if not patched to the latest DBRU.